shubhsherl/globetrotter/backend/README.md

 - RESTful API for game data and user management
 - Random destination selection with multiple-choice options
-- User score tracking
-- Challenge sharing functionality
+- Challenge sharing functionality with social media meta tags
 - SQLite database for persistent storage
+- Integration with Pexels API for destination images

 ## Prerequisites